 Slow Cooker Pulled Pork

-- 4 lbs. pork butt or pork shoulder see notes
+- 4 lbs. pork butt or pork shoulder (see notes)

-- 1 yellow onion, quartered
+- 1 yellow onion, chopped

-- 2 tbsp. coconut sugar optional
+- 2 tbsp. coconut sugar (or brown sugar)

 - 1 tbsp. paprika

 - 1 tsp. garlic powder